Half Baked

-Half Baked is a 1998 American stoner comedy film starring Dave Chappelle, Jim Breuer, Harland Williams, and Guillermo Díaz.
+Half Baked is a 1998 American stoner film starring Dave Chappelle, Jim Breuer, Harland Williams, and Guillermo Díaz.
 The film was directed by Tamra Davis, co-written by Chappelle and Neal Brennan and produced by Robert Simonds.
-The film received negative reviews but has since become a cult film.
+Half Baked was released in the United States by Universal Pictures on January 16, 1998.
+It received negative reviews and grossed $17.5 million.